 Having the right support can make all the difference when it comes to a successful data center migration.
 A true data center partner will have the skills, experience, and resources to help you meet your unique infrastructure needs and network migration goals—but not all data center providers are the same, of course.
 Data center providers have different requirements, certifications, physical locations, and more.
 When the time comes to choose your partner, you’ll want to ask the right questions to ensure you’ll have the solution your business needs not only today, but scalable options as your business grows in the future as well.

 By consistently referring to a data center migration checklist, you can identify which details deserve the attention of your data center provider, including…

-Another seemingly simple point that often gets forgotten, you need to make sure that a colocation provider has everything in place to handle the specific power and cooling ends of your infrastructure.
+This is another seemingly simple point of a data center migration that often gets forgotten.
+You must ensure that your colocation provider has everything in place to handle the specific power and cooling ends of your infrastructure.
 This is why audits, equipment lists, and other forms of documentation are so critical during a data center migration.
-If a facility was not informed that you would be migrating older legacy systems or other unique hardware assets, they may not be able to provide the resources you need to get them up and running on short notice.
+If a facility was not informed that you would be migrating older legacy systems or other unique hardware assets, for example, they may not be able to provide the resources you need to get them up and running on short notice.
 Never assume anything during a data center migration, especially when it comes to infrastructure needs.